-Post Processors are a key step in Offline Programming because they allow flexibility to support any robot controller.
+Post Processors are a key step in Offline Programming because they can generate robot programs for a specific robot controller.
+Robot programming must follow vendor-specific programming rules, these rules are implemented in the post processor.
 A robot post processor defines how robot programs must be generated for a specific robot controller.

 The conversion from the RoboDK simulation to a specific robot program is done by a Post Processor.
-Each robot has a post processor assigned to it by default.
+Each robot is linked to a post processor which will define a specific robot programming style.
 The post processor is used when the program is generated offline, as shown in the Generate Program section (by right clicking a program, then, selecting Generate Robot Program).

-RoboDK comes with many post processors supporting many robot controllers, listed in the Available Post Processors section.
+RoboDK includes many post processors to support over 50 different robot manufacturers and controllers.
+Supported controllers are listed in the Available Post Processors section.
 Alternatively, it is possible to create customized post processor or modify an existing post processor.
-All available post processors are in the folder:
+All available post processors are in the folder: C:/RoboDK/Posts/.

 One post processor is a PY file (each post processor is defined by a Python script).
 It is possible to manually add, modify or delete the files in the Posts folder of RoboDK.
 If you have been provided a RoboDK post processor (PY file) it should be placed in the Posts folder so that it can be selected from RoboDK.